BobWritesCode/server-directory-website/README.md

 This creates a cron for our tasks to run at midnight every night.

-And also we need a `jobs.py` within our app with the following code:
+And we need a `jobs.py` within our app with the following code:

 ```py
 # jobs.py